-How to get your LIA or college letter so you can train for your merchant navy engineer officer certificate of competence (CoC).
+Guidance on applying for an LIA or college letter so you can train for an engineer officer certificate of competence (CoC)

 You can apply for an EOOW CoC through either of the following routes:

 - experienced seafarer route (minimum 24 months seagoing service)

 - alternative route as an engineer graduate (HND or degree) or apprentice

 - MCA issued LIA for former royal navy engineers or an engineer officer on a yacht